Rent Choice Start Safely

 How will it work?

-You will need to complete an online application for housing assistance or an application for housing assistance form available for download or at any FACS Housing office.
+You will need to complete an online application for housing assistance or an application for housing assistance form available for download or at any DCJ Housing office.
 Your application will then be assessed to determine if Rent Choice Start Safely is suitable for you.

 Where do I apply?